Azure-Samples/LegacyDotNetAppMigrationWorkshop/OpenHack/openHack01.md

 ### 3rd Party Tools

-This listing is not complete or meant to endores any product over another
+This listing is not complete or meant to endorse any product over another

 * [CloudAtlas](https://www.cloudatlasinc.com/)